cometstealer/cometstealer/README.md

 ## HEYA, MARXX HERE

-**he, him.** average marx fan? i don't think so. ints are too encouraged! c+h is also encouraged, heeheehee. find me at kirby or utdr area !
+**he, him.** marx fan, kin and apologist. ints are too encouraged! c+h is also encouraged, heeheehee. find me at kirby or utdr area !

 **current main interests:** kirby, gorillaz, deltarune, steven universe. ask or see sp for more!